-Wo ould the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or stormwater drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry, and multiple dry years? \boxtimes c) Result in a determination by the wastewater treatment provider, which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?

-d) Generate solid waste in excess of State or local standards or in excess of the capacity of local infrastructure? e) Negatively impact the provision of solid waste services or impair the attainment of solid waste reduction goals? \boxtimes f) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
+Wo uld the project.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or stormwater drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry, and multiple dry years? $\boxtimes$ c) Result in a determination by the wastewater treatment provider, which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? $\boxtimes$ d) Generate solid waste in excess of State or local standards or in excess of the capacity of local infrastructure? $\boxtimes$ e) Negatively impact the provision of solid waste services or impair the attainment of solid waste reduction goals? $\boxtimes$ f) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? $\boxtimes$ a) The project site is currently undeveloped and does not receive water, wastewater, or solid waste services.
+An existing water main is located along N Harbor Avenue and is maintained by the City of Fort Bragg.
+The project proposes extending the water service from the main in N Harbor Avenue to the project site, via a proposed 10-foot private utility easement across proposed Lot 2 to benefit Lot 1.
+The sewer line is accessed off Unnamed frontage road, the proposed development will require a standard sewer connection to this Main.
+Poles would be installed to carry electric power and telecommunication.